rakshitmehra15/learn_nodejs/readme.md

 Q. How to take screenshot and send on telegram?
 Ans. window+prt and ctrl+v on telegram.

 Q. How to run script `test-watch1`?
 Ans. npm run test-watch1

 Q. How to rename a variable?
 Ans.
 Click on variable name and press f2 key.

+Q. How to toggle word wrap in a vs code ?
+Ans.
+Alt+z (sort to easy readable)

+Q. How to select a single line?
+Ans.
+Ctrl+L